Shubhashis-Roy/Napp/README.md

 ## Step 3: Modify your app

 Open `App.tsx` in your text editor of choice and make some changes.
-When you save, your app will automatically update and reflect these changes — this is powered by [Fast Refresh](https://reactnative.dev/docs/fast-refresh).
+When you save, your app will automatically update and reflect these changes.